Elton-Lin/Hun-Capstone/README.md

 Example code and graphs to show results --
 https://www.norwegiancreations.com/2017/08/what-is-fft-and-how-can-you-implement-it-on-an-arduino/

-Very good explaination of the FFT and DFT although it is in Matlab --
+Very good explaination of the FFT and DFT, but it is in Matlab --
 https://www.gaussianwaves.com/2015/11/interpreting-fft-results-complex-dft-frequency-bins-and-fftshift/